The Carburetor Shop LLC

 could be made much cheaper with neopreme, rather than leather skirts.
 BE

-(before ethanol) the neopreme pump would last maybe 3~5 years, while leather
+(before ethanol) the neopreme pump would last maybe 3~5 years, while

-with a modern neopreme pump.
+than replacing it with a modern neopreme pump.

 Gaskets – during the 1957 model year, Rochester began using a slotted